etdebruin/ctonotebook/README.md

 ## CTO Levels™ Integrated

 CTO Levels™ is fully integrated with kflow.
 When you are struggling to find your feet, or don't know where to start, simply follow the CTO Levels™ methodology.
+Go check out (CTO Levels™)[ctolevels.com] for more information on this framework.

 ## Zettelkasten Methodology